forax/java-guide/guide/chapter02-methods.md

 System.out.println(rectangle2.diagonal());
 ```

-it can also be written like this
+it can also be written using a static method `pow2()` to share some code
 ```java
 record Rectangle(int width, int height) {
   double diagonal() {